guyaevans/guyevans.github.io/content/posts/2023-07-11_802-1x-port-authentication-with-aruba-switches/index.en.md

 ## What do we need?

 * A RADIUS server (at IP 192.168.10.2) - we are using Microsoft NPS (I won't be detailing the configuration of NPS here but may do so in the futur)
-* A Managed Switch - Could be any any managed switch which can do port authentication, I'm doing this on an [ARUBA 2930F](https://www.arubanetworks.com/products/switches/access/2930f-series/) (which is a nice switch by the way, if only it could make it's way home from work :wink: wink: )
+* A Managed Switch - Could be any any managed switch which can do port authentication, I'm doing this on an [ARUBA 2930F](https://www.arubanetworks.com/products/switches/access/2930f-series/) (which is a nice switch by the way, if only it could make it's way home from work :wink: :wink: )
 * Some VLANs
   * Company VLAN: 10
   * Public VLAN: 20